PdxCodeGuild/advjs-curriculum/week-1/week-1-overview.md

 But to understand closures, we must first understand higher order functions.

-After that we will learn about the asyncronous model of javascript, and how it differs from synchronous programming.
+After that we will learn about the second most important aspect of javascript: the asyncronous programming model, and how it differs from synchronous programming.

 Understanding these concepts will be foundational for everything else we do in this course.